Vaccine Schedule: Other Schedule Issues

 Different states have different laws regarding exemptions.
 Three kinds of exemptions are available:

 Religious exemptions are allowed when immunizations are not in agreement with the parents' religious beliefs.
-Forty-seven of the 50 states allow these exemptions.
+Forty-three of the 50 states allow these exemptions.

 Philosophical (or personal) exemptions

 Philosophical exemptions are allowed when non-religious, but strongly held beliefs, prevent a parent from allowing their child to be immunized.
-Seventeen states allow some type of philosophical exemption.
+Eighteen states allow some type of philosophical exemption.

 In certain situations an exemption can be challenged by the state.
 These situations include those that would put the child at a higher risk of disease than is reasonable (medical neglect) or those that would put society at risk (e.g., epidemic situations).
 Also, in some states, if an unvaccinated child is found to transmit a vaccine-preventable disease to someone else, the parents may be liable in a civil suit.